zhoulaifu/24_cse215_fall/README.md

 # Late Homework Policy

-Late homework will not be accepted.
-Assignments submitted after the deadline are only permissible in cases of force majeure.
-See above for the definition of "force majeure."
-Once homework solutions have been released, no submissions will be accepted under any circumstances.
+- Late homework will not be accepted.
+- Homeworks submitted after the deadline are only permissible in cases of force majeure.
+See above for the definition of "force majeure." - - Once homework solutions have been released, no submissions will be accepted under any circumstances.

 # Email Policy

 - Please include **[CSE215]** in the subject line for all course-related email communication with the instructor.
 - Use the instructor's SUNY Korea email address (see above) whenever possible.
-- You can expect a reply within 48 hours.
+- You can expect a reply within 72 hours.
 If you do not receive a response within this timeframe, kindly send a reminder.
 - Emails without **[CSE215]** in the subject line may be missed.

+# ChatGPT Policy in Homework Problem Solving

+We adhere to policies similar to those outlined in [Stanford's Generative AI Policy Guidance](https://communitystandards.stanford.edu/generative-ai-policy-guidance).

+- In general, the use of or consultation with generative AI is treated similarly to receiving assistance from another person.
+- Using generative AI tools like ChatGPT to substantially complete homework assignments is not permitted.
+- Students should acknowledge any use of generative AI tools (beyond incidental use) and should default to disclosing such assistance when in doubt.

 # Disability Support Services (DSS) Statement